Sask. Party leadership candidate responds to allegations regarding debate

 A Saskatchewan Party leadership candidate is responding to allegations of getting questions in advance of a debate in Weyburn earlier this month.

-Alanna Koch called it an “absolutely ridiculous accusation” in a written statement issued on Monday morning.
+Alanna Koch called the accusation “ridiculous.”
 Three of the other leadership candidates accused Koch of knowing the questions prior to the debate.

-“I do appreciate the acknowledgement that I was very strong in the debate,” Koch added in the statement.
-“However, if I would have known the questions, I hope that I would have done even better.”

-Koch went on to say her strong performance resulted from her time advising Premier Brad Wall and other ministers on issues discussed in the debate.